 High housing costs have often been regarded as an NZ success story – Kiwi’s have historically loved investing in property and done very well from it.
 Unfortunately, NZ now has most unaffordable housing in any country studied, which is not at all a success.

-High housing costs just leads to the departure of people who might see the market as unaffordable, especially younger people who haven’t built up a solid income yet (maybe people leaving Palmerston North and head to Miami?!).
+High housing costs just leads to the departure of people who might see the market as unaffordable, especially younger people who haven’t built up a solid income yet (maybe people departing Palmerston North to head to Miami?!).
 This hasn’t been a problem in recent years due to high migration levels into NZ – which meant more new migrants have offset Kiwi’s migrating overseas.
-Though it’s still too early to tell whether Covid-19 has stopped that in its tracks, though it is noteworthy that 98,000 people have left NZ (net departures, i.e arrivals less departures) since the first of March 2020.
+Though it’s still too early to tell whether Covid-19 has stopped that in its tracks, it is noteworthy that 98,000 people have left NZ (net departures, i.e. arrivals less departures) since the first of March 2020.
 If this trend continues over a period of time then the impacts on NZ could be significant, and relate to a wide range of areas, not just the housing market.